vietmazze/smart-contract/Data structure.md

 ## Merkle tree:
 A hash data structure tree where each leaf node is labelled with the hash of a data block and every non leaf node is labelled with cryptographic hash( or the hash of its previous hashes) .
 Merkle tree is use to verify the consistency and content of data.
 Merkle tree enable a user to verify whether or not a transaction is included in a block.
+Merkle proofs: The Merkle root represents all the hashes in the tree, where if one hash is modified the entire tree is invalid.

+# Distributed System

+## Consistency Systems:
+Where there exist consistent rules for a model in which the devs follow in order for memory of the coding to happen naturally and predictable.

+## Concensus:
+In computer science, when you have a system whose components are located on diff networked computers, you run into the system reliability from one network to the other.
+Especially in a multi-agent systems.
+A concensus is the idea of requiring  number of agents to agree on in order to push/ commit a transaction to database.
+Concensus must be fault tolerant( even in cases of failure in some components, the system must continue to operate properly) and somehow put forth their candidate values and agree on a single consensus.

 ## Linearization:
 In terms of transaction, a linearization order has a sequential ordering requirement that if T1 ends before T2 starts, then T1 must be ordered before T2.